Pajaro River: Flooding

-Timeline of floods
+Timeline

 Geology

 The San Andreas Fault line crosses the Pajaro River at the Pajaro Gap just east of Chittenden Pass and Logan, California (near Aromas) on California State Route 129.
 The Salinian Block rests above the Pacific Plate which slips north along the San Andreas Fault.
 It is made up of granitic material, and marine sediments.

 The Pajaro River has a history of changing its course due to the San Andreas fault slippage between the Pacific plate and the North American Plate.
-At another time it flowed into the Elkhorn Slough in Moss Landing, California then into the Pacific Ocean, but today it joins with Corralitos Creek to discharge into the Pacific at a slightly more north location.
+At another time it flowed into the Elkhorn Slough in Moss Landing, California, then into the Pacific Ocean, but today it joins with Corralitos Creek to discharge into the Pacific at a slightly more north location.

 The 1989 Loma Prieta earthquake in the Santa Cruz Mountains deformed the Pajaro levee system.

 Other faults within the watershed are the Zayante fault, Sargent Fault, and Calaveras fault.

 A. R. Wilson Granite Rock quarry is located by the Pajaro gap adjacent to the river in San Benito County.